Orders by weight:

 Genetic Background: FVB Background

 Origin: The CRE-Luc GPCR Reporter Mouse, Line 64 was developed by Sanofi.
 The model was created by microinjecting a transgene containing a 6x CRE promoter, the HSV TK minimal promoter, modified firefly luciferase cDNA from pGL4 and a human growth hormone polyA tail.
 This transgene was microinjected into FVB/NTac zygotes.
 The resultant mice from founder line 64 were bred to FVB/NTac mice.
 Taconic received stock from Sanofi in 2012.
 The line was embryo transfer derived.
-In the production colony, the line is maintained by mating homozygous males and females.
+In the production colony, the line was maintained by mating homozygous males and females.

 - Pang Z, Wu N, Zhang X, Avallone R, Croci T, Dressler H, Palejwala V, Ferrara P, Tocci MJ, Polites HG.
 (2010) GPR40 is partially required for insulin secretion following activation of β3-adrenergic receptors.
 Mol Cell Endocrinol 325(1-2):18-25.